cglorious/fruits-parlor-crown-frontend/notes.md

 [ x ] add character option
 [ x ] form - load with javascript on click
 [ x ] post fetch request
-[   ] clear / delete form after submit
+[ x ] clear / delete form after submit
+[ x ] clear view when adding 2nd profile
+[   ] form validation that requires input on all fields

 Stretch
 [   ] default image for profiles
-[   ] add function for dropdown in form, dynamically input valu
+[   ] add function for dropdown in form, dynamically input value

 Refactor
 - how to set multiple attributes to node